open-company/open-company-interaction/README.md

 ## Technical Design

-The interaction service is composed of 4 main responsibilites:
+The interaction service is composed of 4 main responsibilities:

 - CRUD of comments and reactions
 - WebSocket notifications of comment and reaction CRUD to listening clients